Karthick-Pandiyan/TicTacToeRepoImport2/README.md

 	- All nine squares are filled.
 - If a player is able to draw three X’s or three O’s in a row, that player wins.
 - If all nine squares are filled and neither player has three in a row, the game is a draw.

+## Useful link
+The complete description can be found here : https://github.com/WeSquad/tic-tac-toe-react

 # Prerequisites
 - 4 GB RAM minimum, 8 GB RAM recommended